soshuster1997/dna_data_analysis/README.md

 # DNA ORF Analysis Toolkit

 A set of standalone Python scripts for finding open reading frames (ORFs) in DNA, scoring them against real biological references (E. coli codon usage, ESM-2 protein language model), and comparing real plasmid DNA against synthetic/random DNA.
-Built up incrementally to answer one core question: **can a handful of cheap, well-understood metrics tell real biological DNA apart from DNA that only looks like DNA?**

 No script requires any other script to run standalone, except where noted (`orf_analyzer.py` is a shared dependency for several tools, and `dna_binary_converter.py` is a dependency of the Wikipedia-to-DNA scripts).